 • Definition of impulse and linear momentum.
 Impulse-Momentum theorem.
 The principle of conservation of linear momentum including the derivation using the impulse-momentum theorem.
 Application to collisions;

-- One 2-hour theory examination 60%
+• One 2-hour theory examination 60%

-- Two 1-hour In-course tests (15% each) 30%
+• One 1-hour in-course test 15%

+• Tutorial tests 15%

-- Laboratory work (average of 6 labs) 10%
+• Laboratory work 10%